Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/damage_profiles.md

 ### Damage profile fields

 Damage profiles can be used in either the power file or the data file.
 They are split up into three parts... damage amount, damage type, and damage properties.
 Damage amount takes a double of how much damage you want to attack to do to an entity.
 Damage type takes a custom damage type and a double of how much each type contributes to the total damage given.
 For instance below you can see `COSMIC` set to `1.0` this means that someone with 100% cosmic damage immunity will take no damage from the attack.
 If you instead set `COSMIC` to `0.5` they would take 50% of the damage.
 If you have two or more damage types defined here they all contribute to an overall total.
 Having `COSMIC` set to `0.5` and `SHARP` set to `1.0` would deal 75% of the damage to someone with 50% cosmic damage immunity.
-You can learn more about damage types with `/hotline damage types`.
-Finally for damage properties you can see what properties are supported in the mapping viewer under damage properties `/hotline homepage`.
+Finally for damage properties you can see what properties are supported in the [mapping viewer](https://github.com/FiskFille/FiskHeroes-Mapping-Viewer/releases) under damage properties.
 For the power file all you need to do is define everything you need under the `damageProfile` field.

 ```json
 {